Henri Temple: Professional career

 He is an international expert specialised in Economical Law and économics.

 Engagement in politics

 He is a member of France Arise ("Debout la France"), a Gaullist party founded by Nicolas Dupont-Aignan and is in charge of Foreign Affairs in the shadow Cabinet.

 Political philosophy

 He is now well known in several countries for his major contribution to political philosophy with his General theory of the nation (2014).
 He innovates new concepts as "nationism" (a scientist approach of what a nation is, far from the violent nationalism), or the sociological precautionary principle explaining why and how a population can refuse massive immigration.

+He publishes in 2024 a study Essai sur le concept de NATIONISME, Le théorème du nationisme : évidence des nations et cercle vertueux de conséquences.
+The first study on this new concept of Nationism, presented as a rational, democratic and efficient alternative both to dangerous nationalism and imperialism, and to failed euro-globalism.